Show All Answers

 Once you have signed up online and confirmed your contact information within the system, you will begin receiving alerts

-For information on how to change your notification preferences and contact information used by Braintree Alerts powered by Smart911 visit our Updating or Removing Information page.
+For information on how to change your notification preferences and contact information used by Braintree Alerts powered by Smart911 visit the Smart 911 FAQ and help desk page.

 The frequency for which you receive alerts depends on the addresses you provide and the types of alerts you select to receive as well as the frequency of actual emergencies.
 Emergency alerts will only be sent when there is an immediate threat to life and / or property.
 Community notifications will be sent when the criteria for sending an alert are met.